utkarshcmu/grafana.org/content/blog/2018-04-06-timeshift-ep39.md

 <hr />

 #### From the Blogosphere
-[**Using the Worldmap Panel with Prometheus**](https://www.robustperception.io/using-the-worldmap-panel-with-prometheus/): The Worldmap panel is probably one of my favorite Grafana panels, and as you probably guessed, displays metrics on a map.
+[**Using the Worldmap Panel with Prometheus**](https://www.robustperception.io/using-the-worldmap-panel-with-prometheus/): The Worldmap panel is one of our favorite Grafana panels, and as you probably guessed, displays metrics on a map.
 We use it in [WorldPing](https://grafana.com/cloud/worldping?utm_source=blog&utm_campaign=timeshift_39) to show OK/Error events for your endpoints.
 Brian Brazil from Robust Perception wrote a mini-article on how to use the Worldmap panel with Prometheus.

 [**Multi-Level Dashboarding with Grafana – Use Case: NetEye ITOA | Alyvix**](http://www.neteye-blog.com/2018/03/multi-level-dashboarding-with-grafana-use-case-neteye-itoa-alyvix/): This article focuses on having context when visualizing metrics, and why asking the right questions about your data is important.
 Depending on the level of detail and type of graph you use, your data can either lead you to answers or leave you more confused.

 [**Würth Phoenix @ GrafanaConEu 2018**](http://www.neteye-blog.com/2018/04/wuerth-phoenix-grafanaconeu-2018/): Susanne Greiner, who wrote the above article also gave a talk at our most recent GrafanaCon and posted a write up to provide more context on how Würth Phoenix uses Grafana.

-[**vSphere Performance data – Monitoring VMware vSAN performance**](https://www.rudimartinsen.com/2018/04/06/vsphere-performance-data-monitoring-vmware-vsan-performance/): In the latest article on the series about monitoring [vSphere Performance](https://www.rudimartinsen.com/vsphere-performance/) Rudi discusses how to add vSAN metrics to your dashboards.
+[**vSphere Performance data – Monitoring VMware vSAN performance**](https://www.rudimartinsen.com/2018/04/06/vsphere-performance-data-monitoring-vmware-vsan-performance/): In the latest article from the series about monitoring [vSphere Performance](https://www.rudimartinsen.com/vsphere-performance/) Rudi discusses how to add vSAN metrics to your dashboards.

 [**Using Jenkins pipeline to add Grafana Annotations for release monitoring**](https://www.plivo.com/blog/plivo-devops-best-practice/): Plivo uses Jenkins to deploy code several times a day across numerous micro-services.
 They monitor this system closely to ensure their services are performing optimally.
-This article covers how they add dynamic annotations via Jenkins pipeline and Grafana.
+This article covers how they add dynamic annotations to Grafana via Jenkins pipeline.

 [**Creating a full monitoring solution for ARM Kubernetes Cluster**](https://itnext.io/creating-a-full-monitoring-solution-for-arm-kubernetes-cluster-53b3671186cb): This second article covers implementing a dynamic monitoring stack after deploying a Kubernetes cluster into three Rock64 single board computers.
-Also, check out [part one](https://itnext.io/building-an-arm-kubernetes-cluster-ef31032636f9) to see how he built the cluster.
+Also, check out [part one](https://itnext.io/building-an-arm-kubernetes-cluster-ef31032636f9) to see how Carlos built the cluster.

 <br />
 <hr />